The Backstory

 Going solo:

-• Pro – traveling alone can be an exhilarating and empowering experience.
+• Pro – traveling by oneself can be an exhilarating and empowering experience.

 • Pro – the entire agenda is up to me, and I have the flexibility to do what I want, when I want.